Here’s my recent Aragon road trip itinerary – one of the best regions in Spain for uncovering hidden gems and lesser-known landmarks.

 Traveling to Aragon – Day 1

-As we traveled from Castellón to Aragón (with the kids), it was important for me to plan a few interesting stops along the way.
-The first day of our road trip was filled with stunning, otherworldly Spanish landscapes that I was discovering for the first time myself.
+As we traveled from Castellón to Aragon with the kids, it was important for me to plan a few interesting stops along the way.
+On the first day of our road trip, we were treated to stunning, almost otherworldly Spanish landscapes – places I was discovering for the very first time myself.

 Sima de San Pedro